 Do you think SEO is right for every single business?

 Although SEO provides the highest ROI compared to other digital marketing efforts, you need to analyze and evaluate whether it is suitable for the business.
 During the business analysis phase, you’ll be able to find out whether SEO is the right digital strategy for your business.

 Your primary keywords might not have enough search volume, and you may need to compete with the big boys in your industry.
 Moreover, other digital marketing channels might have greater potential in growing your business online.

 Once you analyze your business, you’ll know whether SEO is the right one to focus on.
 When you analyze your business and industry, you’ll get to know:

 - The amount of time required to get results

 - The most effective digital marketing strategy

-If SEO is the best digital marketing strategy for your business, then you should proceed with the next step of the SEO roadmap.
+If SEO is the best digital marketing strategy for your business, then you should proceed with the next step.

-To come up with the right SEO strategy, it is important to find and analyze your competition.
-Getting the right information about their digital marketing activities will help us develop a competitive advantage over them.
-There are three pillars of competitor analysis which are:
+To come up with an SEO strategy that works, it is important to find your competitors and analyze their online marketing activities.
+Gathering crucial information about their digital marketing activities will help us develop an effective SEO plan that delivers results.
+There are three pillars of competitor analysis for SEO which are:

-When you perform on-page analysis, you’ll be looking at the quality of on-page optimization of your competitor’s content:
+When you perform on-page analysis, you’ll be looking at the quality of their content and how they optimize their on-page elements by conducting: